 I open the door for a morning walk for the last time in Tucson with confidence that you are about to head home too, but with a confluence of emotions.
 I sweep away the dead leaves and twigs from the orange tree that have fallen since I swept yesterday.
 I want the road ahead clear [...]

-Our house is over 100 years old.
+The house my husband and I live in is the house I grew up in.
+It is over 100 years old.
 I’m familiar with leaks and broken light switches.
 But when the burner didn’t heat up under the tea kettle, I was certain the odds were stacking up against me at my sister's house.
-I was tempted to Google stovetops and just buy one but I thought maybe that [...]
+I [...]

 I was looking in your laundry room for the snowflake pillowcase Arthur asked me to bring to you at the hospital today.
 Instead I found the shirt you wore the last time you picked me up at the airport and crumbled.
 I went for a seat outside.
 After a bit, a buzzing caught my attention [...]